And what do you think about putting yesterday's first half hour up on Facebook too?

 They already want to kill us.

-They they don't there's nothing that that can change that.
+There's nothing that can change that.

 It's why we seek to get them first.

-I I understand the the the concern here, but I I think to the extent that uh you worry about him becoming an I can hear already is nothing more can be done to add to that.
+I understand the concern here, but I think to the extent that you worry about him becoming an icon, he already is.

-He's just a good looking Latino guy.
+He's just a good-looking Latino guy.

-Just a good looking guy.
+Just a good-looking guy.

 And he was the hitman.